New England Town Meetings: An Opportunity to Pass Medicare for All Resolutions

 As one of the foremost examples of direct democracy in the United States, New England’s Town Meetings offer the opportunity to pass many Medicare for All resolutions in towns across the states of New Hampshire and Vermont this spring.

-If you live in New Hampshire or Vermont, please sign up to get the basics on this relatively simple process to educate your town about Medicare for All.
+If you live in New Hampshire or Vermont, please schedule a call with us on this relatively simple process to educate your town about Medicare for All.

 Below is a timeline to break down the steps towards passing a resolution at your Town Meeting, based on advice from citizen groups in New Hampshire.
 The process for Vermont Towns is very similar – and we are excited to work with leaders across New England to build momentum for Medicare for All at this critical moment.